 Because I used the High Road Online CDL Training Program and the Apex Driving School Pre-Trip YouTube video, I passed the written test on the second day of orientation and was way ahead of the others when it came to the Pre-Trip.
-Mark failed the written exam and didn't get his commercial learner's permit until four days later, however, he had a much easier time shifting on the simulators than I did.
+Mark failed the written exam and didn't get his commercial learner's permit until four days later.
+However, he had a much easier time shifting on the simulators than I did.

-Mark finished his classes early, and got assigned a CDL instructor and headed out two days before I did.
+Mark finished his classes early, got assigned a CDL instructor and headed out two days before I did.
 I stayed out with my instructor for three weeks, but when I tested, I failed.
 I needed more backing instruction and it took me a week to finally pass and get my CDL .
-Mark tested two weeks before me which gave him a good start on racking up the 30,000 team miles needed to upgrade to solo at my company.
+Mark tested two weeks before me, which gave him a good start on racking up the 30,000 team miles needed to upgrade to solo at my company.

 My team trainer owned her truck, had various medical appointments which created downtime, and she refused to drive through mountains or inclement weather areas.
-I came to training late in the year to get experience in winter driving, yet found myself not getting that experience.
-My trainer enjoyed running hard for a week to the point I wanted to claw her eyes out, but then would drop me in the terminal while she went to her doctors.
-A few days later she would text me to say we were leaving.
+I came to training late in the year in order to get experience in winter driving, yet found myself not getting that experience.
+My trainer enjoyed running hard for a week to the point I wanted to claw her eyes out, but then would drop me at the terminal while she went to her doctors.
+A few days later, she would text me to say we were leaving.
 After unloading at a customer, she would have us sit at the customer and wait for the next load.
-It didn't matter that we could drive to a truck stop ten miles away and eat and shower.
+It didn't matter that we could drive to a truck stop ten miles away to eat and shower.
 It didn't matter if there were no restrooms available.
 She didn't move that truck while she waited for a load, whether it took one hour or ten hours.

-Then the holidays came and she bought me a flight home to New Jersey from Missouri.
+Then the holidays came, and she bought me a flight home to New Jersey from Missouri.
 I was home December 21 through January 4th.
 By January 21st, we had only racked up 21,000 team miles in two and half months, and my trainer wanted to take a two week vacation.
-I couldn't afford that, so she had me placed on her friend's truck.
+I couldn't afford that, so she me placed on her friend's truck.
 That is when life got totally crazy.

 Her friend ran his truck so hard we didn't shower, hardly ate, and never slept.
 That truck was never parked except for fueling and loading.
 In two weeks we ran 12,500 miles, and the entire time the trainer screamed at me.
 This trainer ran in a regional area around Chicago, and I was totally unprepared for intercity Chicago traffic.
 My original trainer had me drive all night long and only on interstates which was easy.
 I finally got back to my company in February and got my first solo load with my new truck February 14th.

-The second trainer gave me more opportunities to learn to drive through traffic and winter conditions, but I had no mountain experience, other than Monteagle, TN which is a 7% grade for four miles.
-That is a huge difference from going through Wyoming with high winds, lake effect snow, and thick ice that never melts.
+The second trainer gave me more opportunities to learn to drive through traffic and winter conditions, but I had no mountain experience, other than Monteagle, TN which is a 7% grade lasting four miles.
+That is a huge difference from going through Wyoming with high winds, lake-effect snow, and thick ice that never melts.
 I did more backing with the second trainer than I did with the first one, but I should have gotten a lot more experience than I did.
 Regardless, I did learn a lot.
 When I got off the truck to go solo, I knew who I had to talk to in order to get things done.
 I knew what to do when I had a blowout, ran over a deer, had damaged product, or needed to get a trailer repaired.
 Even though the training situation seemed drawn out and wasn't ideal, I still knew more than many new drivers.